 The tasks of the FFG are stipulated follows:

 - To manage and finance research projects in the business and science sectors, impulse programmes for the economy and research facilities, and networks fostering cooperation between science and industry.

 - To manage cooperative programmes and projects with the EU and other European and international partners.

 - To represent Austria"s interests at relevant European and international institutions on behalf of the Austrian government.

 - To provide consultation and support to intensify Austria"s involvement in European programmes, especially in the EU Framework Programme for Research, Technology and Innovation and the Framework Programme for Competitiveness and Innovation.

 - To provide support and strategy development services for decision-makers in the Austrian innovation system.

 - To improve public awareness of the importance of R&D.

 The FFG was founded on 1 September 2004 (pursuant to the FFG Act on establishing a research promotion agency, Federal Law Gazette I No. 73/2004).
-The FFG is wholly owned by the Republic of Austria, represented by the Federal Ministry for Transport, Innovation and Technology (BMVIT) and the Federal Ministry for Digital and Economic Affairs (BMDW).
+The FFG is wholly owned by the Republic of Austria, represented by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) and the Federal Ministry for Digital and Economic Affairs (BMDW).
 As a provider of funding services, however, the FFG also works for other national and international institutions.